evoluteur/evolutility-server-node/README.md

 #### File upload

 This endpoint lets you upload a file.
-The current (naive) implementation only saves the file on the file server in a folder named like the object id.
+The current (naive) implementation simply saves the file on the file server in a folder named like the object id (inside the folder specified by the option "uploadPath" in config.js).

 ```
 POST /<object>/upload/<id>